-Continuing Education (CE) and non-matriculated students now have the opportunity to take PAFA BFA and Post-Baccalaureate courses for credit or non-credit through the Open Academy.
+Continuing Education (CE) and non-matriculated students now have the opportunity to take PAFA BFA courses for credit or non-credit through the Open Academy!

-PAFA's renowned studio arts program emphasizes excellence in technical skills and creative expression in painting, drawing, sculpture, printmaking, and illustration.
-Liberal Arts courses offer students the opportunity to pursue studies in the humanities, in order to enhance their artistic abilities with critical thinking.
-Open Academy students enrolled in BFA/Post Baccalaureate courses gain a firm grounding in studio art skills and liberal arts studies from master artist-teachers while working amongst dedicated full-time PAFA students.
+PAFA's renowned studio arts program emphasizes excellence in technical skills, creative expression, and critical thinking in painting, drawing, sculpture, printmaking, illustration, and liberal arts courses.
+Open Academy students enrolled in BFA courses gain a firm grounding in studio art skills and liberal arts studies from master artist-teachers while working amongst dedicated full-time students in PAFA's classrooms.

 - Increased access to BFA faculty, allowing students to study under instructors previously unavailable to individuals not enrolled in PAFA's undergraduate programs